 Pipelines located within the surf zone would be installed in a manner that would adequately protect them from future wave or rock damage while minimizing the environmental impact during installation.
-The installation techniques described below are based on compliance with proposed California State Lands Commission Parts 192 and 195, Title 4, CFR which will be adopted.
-These regulations would require the pipelines to be buried to a depth of 36 inches in sand or unconsolidated material, or 18 incher through rock.
+The installation techniques described below are based on compliance with the Joint Offshore Oil and Gas regulations proposed by the California State Lands Commission and the California Division of Oil and Gas which incorporate the safety standards of Parts 192 and 195, Title 4, CFR.
+These regulations would require the pipelines to be buried to a minimum depth of 36 inches in sand or unconsolidated material, or 18 inches through rock.